viky-ai/website/doc/how-to/work-collaboratively/index.md

 <aside class="warning">
   <p>
     In case you no longer wish to use viky.ai and some of your agents are used by others, please transfers ownership rather than delete your agents.
-This is in order not to disrupt the agents using yours.
+This is to avoid disturbing the agents who use yours.
   </p>
 </aside>